 "FAC 5252.236-9310, Record Drawings."
 In addition to the requirements of FAC 5252.236-9310, the Contractor shall survey the horizontal and vertical location of all new utilities and structures to within 0.1 feet relative to the station datum.
-Drawing files shall be drawn according to, and in scale with NAD-1983-UTM-Zone-18N, GCS-North-America 1983, Datum: D-North-America-1983.
 All utilities shall be surveyed at each fitting and every 100 LF of run length and at each change of direction.
 All structures shall be surveyed at corners of buildings.
 Locations and elevations shall be recorded on the Record Drawings.
 Submit drawings with QC certification.
 Submit drawings in AutoCAD format versions 2000 or 2002.